kasiabadio/oop-programming-java/README.md

     - 4. Fourth exercise was about making stories with some random words.
 I used ArrayList for these lists of words.
 Next, HashMap was introduced.
 Project folder: GladLib.

     - 5. Exercise was about using HashMaps for GladLib, checking in which files a word occured and counting occurrences of codons in DNA.
 Project folders: GlabLib, DNA.

+    - 6. Task was about parsing logs and extracting information.
+ArrayLists and HashMaps are used.
+Project folder: LogsAndIPs.

 ## 4. Technologies
 * Java